RonenNess/BonEngine/README.md

 - Added Mod blending instead of AdditiveAlpha (which was redundant).
 - Fixed additive when rendering on textures.
 - Added method to draw quads from vertices.
+- Added method to focus on main window + bring window forward by default.

 ## In Memory Of Bonnie